- Are you interested in having your students explore the Salish Sea both from the land and on a floating classroom?

 Four-part education program

-To do this, program is organized into four parts.
+To do this, the program is organized into four parts.
 The first three sessions are led by Eagle Wing’s marine education team.
-The team works closely with each teacher who chooses an essential question from the curriculum, and can be woven throughout the classroom learning.
+The team works closely with each teacher who chooses an essential question from the curriculum and can be woven throughout the classroom learning.

 Examples of essential questions can include: How are living and non-living things dependent on each other in the Salish Sea?
 How does human activity impact the Salish Sea?
 How can we take better care of the Salish Sea environment?